systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_EFI_OPTIONS` — if set, used instead of the string in the SystemdOptions EFI variable.
 Analogous to `$SYSTEMD_PROC_CMDLINE`.

+* `$SYSTEMD_FALLBACK_HOSTNAME` — override the compiled-in fallback hostname
+  (relevant in particular for the system manager and `systemd-hostnamed`).
+  Must be a valid hostname (either a single label or a FQDN).

 * `$SYSTEMD_IN_INITRD=[auto|lenient|0|1]` — if set, specifies initrd detection
   method.
 Defaults to `auto`.
 Behavior is defined as follows:
   `auto`: Checks if `/etc/initrd-release` exists, and a temporary fs is mounted